 To combat this, many universities aim to ramp up their disability accommodations and counseling departments this year.
 For example, the State Universities of New York system is adding $24 million to its existing $35 million budget for mental health resources.
 But stiff competition in hiring means that college counseling services will probably still be short-staffed and overworked.
 “It’s very hard for college campuses to hire psychiatric professionals,” says Schaller.

 That makes new telehealth psychiatric services, like Minded, an increasingly important option for students to get the care they need.
-Minded offers same-day or next-day video appointments with board-certified psychiatrists and psychiatric nurse practitioners who can prescribe medication online for depression, insomnia, and anxiety.
+Minded offers video appointments within days with board-certified psychiatrists and psychiatric nurse practitioners who can prescribe medication online for depression, insomnia, and anxiety.

 Research has shown that telemedicine is effective in treating anxiety and depression.
 And the college demographic is particularly well-suited for it.
 “Young people are very comfortable with telemedicine,” says Dr. Juandalyn Peters, a board-certified psychiatrist in Florida who works with adolescents and young adults.
 “Their whole world is virtual.”

 Plus, adds Schaller, many colleges, including Pratt, switched to telemedicine during the height of the pandemic, so it’s a format students are used to.
 “The tele-appointment has been off the charts in satisfaction for all our students,” she adds.
 “They can use their phones, and go to a private place.”

 And that privacy can be key to getting more students’ to seek mental health services in the first place, agrees Dr. Jin Hee Yoon-Hudman, a psychiatrist and medical advisor at Minded.
 “Kids may not want to access student health services due to stigma,” she says.